-Nestled in the foothills of the Himalaya, Uttranchal has a beautiful holiday spot for tourists, Almora.
-A tour to Almora comes up with the opportunity to view the most pictorial part of the state.
+Nestled in the foothills of the Himalaya, Almora Hill Station in Uttaranchal is a beautiful holiday spot for tourists.
+An Almora Hill Station Tour comes up with the opportunity to view the most pictorial part of the state.
 Located at a height of 1,650 m above the sea level, Almora is a picturesque hill station.
 It is popularly known as the 'Cultural Capital of Uttaranchal'.
 While enjoying a tour to Almora, you can enjoy the dense forests of fir and pine and the snow-covered mountain peaks.

-Flowing silently behind Almora, the rivers Koshi is a spectacle to watch.
+Flowing silently behind Almora, the river Koshi is a spectacle to watch.
 The hill station is also known for its various cultural activities like fairs and festivals.
 The beautiful hill station of Almora has many places of interest for tourists.
-Almora attracts thousands of tourists every year during the popular Nanda Devi Fair.
+Every year thousands of tourists choose from a range of Almora Hill Station Packages to visit this vibrant hill station and also to attend the popular Nanda Devi Fair.

 Bright End Corner

 A place from where you can catch the beautiful glimpses of sunrise and sunset.
 Located just 2 km away from the city, it is the place where you can spend some time in a peaceful ambiance.
 Swami Vivekananda Library and ashram, which is nearby to Himalaya is the time where you can read books.